SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DMA/Installing_DM_using_the_DM_Installer.md

 ### Default DataMiner installation

+1. Make sure you are logged into Windows with the correct user account.

+   > [!IMPORTANT]
+   >
+   > - If you are using a DataMiner installer version 10.2 or newer, during the installation process the user account you logged in with will automatically be added to a local DataMiner user group named *Administrator (installer)*.
-1. Make sure you are logged into Windows with the Administrator account.
-(Do not use a regular user account with administrative rights.)
+   > - If you are using a DataMiner installer older than version 10.2, then you must log in with the server's local Administrator account.
+Do not use a regular user account with administrative rights.

 1. Double-click the setup executable.